MachineLemonade/docs/v0.8/cli-installation.md

    curl -sSL https://install.astronomer.io | sudo bash
    ```

-## Previous Versions
+### Previous Versions

-If you'd like to install a previous version of our CLI, the following command should do the trick:
+If you'd like to install a previous version of our CLI

 Via `curl`:
    ```bash